lecs-lab/polygloss/README.md

 ## Overview

-GlossLM consists of a multilingual corpus of IGT and pretrained models for interlinear glossing.
+PolyGloss consists of a multilingual corpus of IGT and pretrained models for interlinear glossing.

 ## Background